jdhao/blog_source/python_logging_module.md

 logger.info("Epoch %d, Accuracy: %f, Loss: %f", epoch, accuracy, loss)
 ```

 The logging module relies on the old Python string formatting style.
-If you use
-the new [`.format()`](https://pyformat.info/) style string formatting.
-You will
-see a pylint warning complaining:
+If you use the new [`.format()`](https://pyformat.info/) style string formatting, you will see a pylint warning complaining:

 > pylint: logging-not-lazy / Specify string format arguments as logging function parameters

-The above formatting is also slightly different from the old Python formatting
+The above formatting is also slightly different from the old Python formatting style.
-style.
 We do not need to write `%` between strings and the values.
-We can just
-append a list of needed values as the argument for the `info` method.
+We can just append a list of needed values as the argument for the `info` method.

 # How to log exceptions

-After catching an exception, we may want to log the exception message using our
+After catching an exception, we may want to log the exception message using our logger.
-logger.
 Initially, I have the following code:

 ```python
 try: